trilitech/tezos-developer-docs/docs/architecture/bakers.md

 Baker executables are run on behalf of user accounts.
 By extension, bakers also denote the users running baker daemons on behalf of their user accounts.

+For instructions on becoming a baker, see [Run a Tezos node in 5 steps](/tutorials/join-dal-baker).

 ## The baking process

 The baking process includes many steps that Tezos users and developers don't need to think about, but at a basic level, baking a block follows these steps: